Andrew-Chen-Wang/RichEditorView/README.md

 ---

-### Features:
+### Added Features:

-Most features are the same from the parent repo, but I have added some other functionalities and some directions in the sample.
+Most features are the same from the [parent repo](https://github.com/cjwirth/RichEditorView), but I have added some other functionalities and some directions in the sample.
 Other features can be found in cjwirth's repo.

-- Checkbox (need to add image)
+- Checkbox
-- Offline & Server-based Image and Video upload
+- Offline & Server-based Image and Video functionality
 - TODO Not done: Tables (need to add image)

 The following assumes you have a property `let editorView = RichEditorView()`